box/developer.box.com/guides/authentication/jwt/without-sdk.md

 By default, the access token acquired with JWT is tied to the Service Account for the application.
 Any API call made with this token will come from the application.
-This account does not have access to any existing files or folders until the service account is added as a collaborator.
+This account does not have access to any existing files or folders until the App's Service Account is added as a collaborator.

 It is possible to [act as another user](g://authentication/oauth2/as-user) using the `as-user` header or by requesting a